 Sermorelin injections vs. HGH injections

 HGH vs. Sermorelin; what is the difference between somatropin and GH peptides?
 Somatropin or human growth hormone injections are bio-identical or a molecularly identical substance used to replace low endogenous GH or is lost in the body.
-Sermorelin is a substance that stimulates the brain to secrete or release additional endogenous growth hormone.
-The results of either, a release agent or a bio-identical hormone is to raise the level of GH that circulates in the blood.
+Sermorelin is a substance that stimulates the brain to secrete or release additional endogenous growth hormones.
+The result of either, a release agent or a bio-identical hormone is to raise the level of GH that circulates in the blood.

 Why is Sermorelin Dosage prescribed?